nandu1731/Sentimental-Analysis/README.md

 # Example

-1.I love Apple.Beacuse it's sweet.
+1.I love Apple.Beacuse it's sweet.<br />
 2.I love Apple.
 Beacuse their product quality was good.

 By observing these two sentences, we can't say whether the apple is fruit or company name.